spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

 ![image](figs_simple_system/simple_system_entities.png)

-### Specifying object parameter values
+### Adding parameter values

+With the system in place, we can now enter the data as described in the beginning of this tutorial, i.e. the capacities, efficiencies, demand, etc.
+To enter the data we'll be using the table (typically in the center or below the graph view).

+!!! info
+    The table view has three tabs below the table.
+    We use the *parameter value* tab to enter values and the *parameter definition* tab to get an overview of the available parameters and their default values.

+Let's start with adding an electricity demand of 150 at the electricity node.

+-   Select the 'electricity' node in the root menu, in the graph view or in the list after double clicking the *entity\_by\_name* field in the table.

+-   Double click the *parameter\_name* field and select *demand*.

--   Back to *Object tree*, expand the *node* class and select *electricity\_node*.
+-   Double click the *alternativet\_name* field and select *Base*.

--   Locate the *Object parameter* table (typically at the top-center).

--   In the *Object parameter* table (typically at the top-center), select the *demand* parameter and the *Base* alternative, and enter the value *150* as seen in the image below.
-This will establish that there's a demand of '150' at the electricity node.
+-   Double click the *value* field and enter 150.

 ![image](figs_simple_system/simple_system_electricity_demand.png)

 !!! info